-We tend to pigeonhole people according to certain supposed characteristics that can be positive or negative.
-This process is due to cognitive economy - the desire to simplify complex issues by reducing them to simple notions.
-In addition, these ideas fulfil an emotional function when somebody adopts negative stereotypes about others to feel superior and establish a positive identity of himself or herself.
-Stereotypes also have a social function because they help us to create a sense of belonging to a certain social group by attributing distinguishing characteristics to members of other groups.
+We tend to pigeonhole people according to certain perceived characteristics that can be positive or negative.
+This process is driven by cognitive economy - the desire to simplify complex issues by reducing them to simple terms.
+In addition, these ideas serve an emotional function when someone adopts negative stereotypes about others in order to feel superior and create a positive identity for themselves.
+Stereotypes also have a social function, because they help us to create a sense of belonging to a particular social group by attributing distinguishing characteristics to members of other groups.

 According to Jaakko Lehtonen from the University of Jyväskylä, stereotypes are neither bad nor good, “but they can influence intercultural interactions in different ways.
 An observer tends to favour information that is consistent with existing expectancies, and tends to ignore, or reject information that is inconsistent with the stereotypes.( …) Stereotypes are often resistant to change.” (https://www.jyu.fi/viesti/verkkotuotanto/kp/vf/jaakko.shtml)